 Quorn is much lower in fat and in calories than meat which makes it the perfect healthy option for lunch.
-Mixed with tender beans and soft spinach leaves, this soup recipe is only 161 calories per serving and takes just 20 mins to make.
+Mixed with tender beans and soft spinach leaves, this soup recipe is just 177 calories per serving and takes just 20 mins to make.

 Get the recipe: Crushed new potatoes and shoots

 This salad recipe combines tender steak slices with a tangy orange and Dijon mustard dressing – handfuls of fresh rocket and red onion add to the flavour too.
-This recipe is also carb-free with no bread, pasta or rice to serve reducing the calorie down significantly.
+This recipe is also carb-free with no bread, pasta, or rice to serve to reduce the calorie significantly.

 Get the recipe: Steak, chicory and orange salad

-This spring vegetable soup is loaded with delicious fresh veggies such as leeks, carrot and pak choi.
+One of our favourite low calorie lunch ideas, this spring vegetable soup is loaded with delicious fresh veggies such as leeks, carrot, and pak choi.
 A fresh, homemade stock makes all the difference in this recipe.
-You can make it in advance and store it in the fridge and just re-heat when needed.
+You can make it in advance store it in the fridge and just reheat it when needed.

 Get the recipe: Spring veg soup

-The low-fat natural yogurt, wholemeal pittas and skinless chicken keep the calorie count down in this recipe.
-With just 162 calories per serving, they’re a perfect lunch-box filler and packed with crisp lettuce leaves and juicy cherry tomatoes, which will count towards your five-a-day.
+The low-fat natural yogurt, wholemeal pittas, and skinless chicken keep the calorie count down in this recipe.
+With just 176 calories per serving, they’re a perfect lunch-box filler and packed with crisp lettuce leaves and juicy cherry tomatoes, which will count towards your five-a-day.

 Get the recipe: Chicken pittas